dgroomes/jdk-playground/jlink-modular/README.md

      18:30:26.004 [main] INFO dgroomes.App - Found 1837 classes in the Java standard library on the classpath in PT0.279508S 18:30:26.005 [main] INFO dgroomes.App - For example, found 'class java.applet.Applet' and 'class java.applet.Applet$AccessibleApplet'
      ```
+   * Without modularization, the program would have found even more Java standard library classes.
+Because the program
+     is modularized, the Java runtime did not expose certain classes to the program because they were not required by the
+     `module-info.java` file.
+For example, the classes in `java.net.http` are missing.
+This is a good thing!
+It is a
+     classic example of the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 Follow these instructions to build a custom reduced-size JRE **with `jlink`** and run the program: